ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 Different kinds of spatial data format have slightly different ways of loading in.

 Shapefiles (.shp) come with a number of auxillary files such as .dbf, .dbx etc. These files do no need to be dropped into QGIS; only the .shp needs to be.
 However, a shapefile's auxillary files should always be kept with it, so it's usually a good idea to have each set of files in their own folder rather than looseley mixed.
-We'll now load in the `edinburgh_natn.shp` and `ediburgh_aqma.shp` files into our QGIS project.
+We'll now load in the 'edinburgh_natn.shp' and 'ediburgh_aqma.shp' files into our QGIS project.
 Drag and drop each shapefile (.shp) into QGIS.
 These layers will be displayed in both the layers panel AND the main window.
 We can still see the attribute tables, however, using the same method as for the delimited layer.

 A geodatabase (.gdb) and a geopackage (.gpkg) are similar formats.
 Both are eseentially specialised folders which contain both spatial data and their auxillary information in one place.
 Dragging and dropping in a geodatabase or geopackage will do one of two things, depending on contents.
 If there is only a single layer in the file, it will be loaded straight in.
 Otherwise a dialog will appear asking which layers we would like to import and if we would like them to be grouped together.